Welcome back to another Decoding Logic App Dilemmas: Solutions for Seamless Integration!

 Creating the Storage Account

-• Next, a new window will open, and you should choose your container name, and on the drop-down menu of the anonymous access level choose Container (anonymous read access for containers and blobs).
+- Next, a new window will open.
+Choose your container name, and in the anonymous access level drop-down, select Container (anonymous read access for containers and blobs).

 Creating the Azure Function

-• Next, search for Azure Functions and double-click over it.
+- Next, search for Azure Functions and double-click on it.

 THIS COMPONENT IS PROVIDED “AS IS” WITHOUT WARRANTY OF ANY KIND.

-This Azure Function provides a simple API for merging files stored in Azure Blob Storage into a single PDF document.
+Overall, this Azure Function exposes a simple and effective API that merges files stored in Azure Blob Storage into a single PDF document.

 So, in practical terms, this is an example of a JSON input request we can make to the Azure Function: